About us

 We are experienced riders who enjoy riding long days at a spirited pace on twisty mountain roads.

 Yes!
-We ride on the 1st Saturday and 3rd Sunday of each month, generally 200-300 miles, anyone is welcome.
-Everyone is invited to our monthly meeting on the 2rd Wednesday of each month.
+We ride on the 3rd Sunday of each month, generally 200-300 miles, anyone is welcome.
+Everyone is invited to our monthly meeting on the 1st Thursday of each month.
 Meetings and rides are posted here on Meetup.
 Come check us out.

-If you like long rides in the mountains of North Georgia, Eastern Tennessee and Western North Carolina, at a sometimes spirited pace, on challenging roads.
-If you are comfortable riding 200 to 300 miles in a day.
-Then you should check out this club.
+If you like long rides in the mountains of North Georgia, Eastern Tennessee and Western North Carolina, at a spirited pace, on challenging roads and you are comfortable riding 200 to 300 miles in a day, then you should check out this club.

-If you prefer shorter rides less than an hour or are uncomfortable riding curvy mountain roads at a spirited pace, this is not right club for you.
+If you prefer shorter rides for a couple hours or are uncomfortable riding curvy mountain roads at a spirited pace, then this is not right club for you.

 We are all about riding, but we invite you to follow us online.

-This riding club has been around since 1999 originating as the Honda Shadow Club and then renaming to encompass all interested riders and the area in which we ride.
+This riding club has been around since 1999 originating as the Honda Shadow Club and then renamed to encompass all interested riders and the area in which we ride.

 The North Georgia Motorcycle Club is organized as an Unincorporated Volunteer Organization (two or more people joining together for a common purpose).

-On Auugust 9, 2023 the following five (5) new rules have now added for our group to ensure the safety of the riders:
+On August 9, 2023 the following five (5) new rules have now added for our group to ensure the safety of the riders:

 1. Keep a safe distance from each rider by riding stagger and single-line in curves.